Cacildamarquis/SAS-CDISC-StudyFlow/README.md

 # AE TLF Generation Using SDTM/ADaM Datasets (Clinical R-to-SAS Project)

 This project demonstrates how to prepare SDTM and ADaM datasets using R, then analyze them using SAS to generate safety tables, listings, and figures (TLFs) for a clinical study.
-It also includes traceability and define documentation needed for regulatory submission.
+It also includes define documentation needed for regulatory submission.

 ## Project Scope